branflake2267/Sandbox/README.md

 ##Maven Configuration

-* How to setup the plugin with any Google App Engine Version
+* How to setup the plugin with *any* Google App Engine version.

   ```xml
   <properties>